 Venmo has grown in popularity over the last several years, especially among younger generations.
 Balancing Everything states that:

 - Venmo had over 50 million active users in 2019

-- Over 7 millions of those users are in the 18-34 age range
+- Over 7 million of those users are in the 18-34 age range

-- Venmo processed nearly $160 billion in total payment volume in 2020
+- The app processed nearly $160 billion in total payment volume in 2020

 This data all points to something that your nonprofit should take note of: Venmo is quickly becoming the preferred method to send and receive money.

-In order to send money in Venmo, you link your bank account, debit card, or credit card to your Venmo account.
-You can choose a default payment method, but every time you send money with Venmo you will be given the option of which payment method you would like to use, creating flexible payments for those who use various cards or accounts.
+In order to send money in Venmo, you link your bank account, debit card, or credit card to your account.
+You can choose a default payment method, but every time you send money through the app, you will be given the option of which payment method you would like to use, creating flexible payments for those who use various cards or accounts.